woocommerce/woocommerce/readme.txt

 * Tweak - Add expand/close links for attributes and match variation UI.
 * Tweak - Added locale info for BD, NP, JP and HU
 * Tweak - woocommerce_delete_version_transients_limit filter.
-* Tweak - Supress errors when calling set_time_limit to avoid hosting conflicts.
+* Tweak - Suppress errors when calling set_time_limit to avoid hosting conflicts.
+* Tweak - Keep new variation in sync so actions can modify data.
+* Tweak - Improved download numbering in emails and order page.

 = 2.4.4 - 14/08/2015 =
 * Fix - Ajax variation handling when 'any' attribute is set.